-Headaches are a commonly reported symptom and are known to affect 47% of the population, among which Cervical Headaches account for 15–20% of all chronic recurrent headache.
+Headaches are a commonly reported symptom and are known to affect 47% of the population, among which Cervical Headaches account for 15–20% of all chronic recurrent headaches.
 Women are four times more likely to be affected than men (Racicki S et al., 2013).
-Cervical headaches, referred to as cervicogenic headache, are more commonly associated with a neck trauma such as a Whiplash injury (but not necessary).
+Cervical headaches, referred to as cervicogenic headaches, are more commonly associated with neck trauma such as a Whiplash injury (but not necessary).

 International Headache Society (IHS) classified about 14 different types and subcategories of headaches.
-The headaches are classified under primary caused by vascular origin and secondary resulting from inflammation, head, and neck injuries.
+The headaches are classified under primary, caused by vascular origin and secondary, resulting from inflammation or head and neck injuries.
 Cervical headache or Cervicogenic headache is of secondary type.

 Causes of Cervicogenic headache:

 Cervicogenic headache is commonly caused by Cervical joint dysfunctions, usually arising from the joints, muscles, ligaments, and soft tissues in the neck.
 Literature supports that the primary cause of dysfunction is at the C2-3 zygapophysial joints (Z joint pathology (Lord et al. 1996).
 Additional literature also supports cervical headaches that can arise from dysfunction of the C2-3, C3-4 discs or facet joints, atlantoaxial and atlanto-occipital joints in the neck.

 These dysfunctions are associated with neck trauma after a whiplash injury but are most often related to microtrauma from prolonged neck flexion or poor sustained habitual postures.

 Often abnormal cervical spine posture is said to be associated with cervical headache.
 The researchers found that individuals with increased cervical lordosis had an increased likelihood of experiencing cervical headaches (Peter k et al., 2015)

 Most common Cervicogenic headache symptoms :